Replacing Solace Appliance Event Brokers

 • Restoring a configuration from a remote destination is discussed in Backing Up and Restoring Event Broker Configurations.
 Pay particular attention to the need to restore product-keys and certificate files, which are not automatically included in the backup.

-• If replay logs are included in the configuration and the appliances are set up in the active-active redundancy model, you must do a second restart of the backup appliance after reloading its configuration.
-Set the active-standby redundancy role of the backup appliance to backup prior to the restart.
+• If replay logs are included in the configuration and the appliance event brokers are set up in the active-active redundancy model, you must do a second restart of the backup appliance event broker after reloading its configuration.
+Set the active-standby redundancy role of the backup appliance event broker to backup prior to the restart.
 After the restart, set the active-standby role back to none.

-4. If the appliances use ADBs, theirs contents need to be restored.
-Enter the following commands in the CLI of the primary appliance:
+4. If the appliance event brokers use ADBs, their contents need to be restored.
+Enter the following commands in the CLI of the primary appliance event broker:

 solace1# shell "Restore adb from external file server"